klauseduard/mcp-structured-logging/README.md

 - ❌ No distributed logging or remote storage
 - ❌ No real-time log streaming
 - ❌ No log compression or archiving
+- ❌ Not optimized for high-volume logging
+- ❌ Basic error handling and recovery

+**Great for:** Learning MCP, development workflows, small-scale logging, AI development demos **Not suitable for:** Enterprise production systems, high-volume applications, critical logging infrastructure

-For production use, consider more robust logging solutions like ELK stack, Splunk, or cloud logging services.
+For production use, consider robust logging solutions like ELK stack, Splunk, or cloud logging services.

 ## 🏗️ Development